Theory and modeling of light-matter interactions in chemistry: current and future: Introduction

 In conventional chemistry, chemists modify the functionalities of molecules based on different functional groups.
-For centuries, such a vision has been widely used in chemical synthesis to modify the chemical and physical properties of molecules or molecular materials.
-However, more is different~\cite{anderson1972more}, and chemistry in a complex electromagnetic (EM) environment has emergent properties due to multiple couplings that can be used to control chemistry.
+For centuries, such a vision has been widely used in chemical synthesis to modify molecules or molecular materials' chemical and physical properties.
+However, in the current era of technology,\cite{anderson1972more}, previously ``standard'' chemistry, now in a complex electromagnetic (EM) environment, has emergent properties due to multiple new types of couplings between the light and matter degrees of freedom that can be used to control chemistry.
 Light-matter interactions have been instrumental in many branches of physics, chemistry, materials, and energy science~\cite{novotny2006principles,Revera2020NatRevPhys,weiner2012light}.
-In most of the previous applications, light-matter interaction is within the weak coupling scenario and can usually be treated at the lowest order in quantum electrodynamics via many-body perturbation theory~\cite{mahan2000many}.
+In most previous applications, the magnitude and scale of the light-matter interaction fall within the so-called weak coupling regime and can usually be treated at the lowest order in quantum electrodynamics via many-body perturbation theory~\cite{mahan2000many}.
 Such treatments are widely used in different types of spectroscopy techniques~\cite{Stiles2008annurev,Mukamel2000annurev}, optoelectronics~\cite{zhang2014quantum,yam2015multiscale,meng2015multiscale,meng2017multiscale, wang2015quantum}, quantum sensing~\cite{Degen2017rmp}, quantum information~\cite{Flamini_2018}, light harvesting~\cite{zhou2018interlayer,Mirkovic2018cr}, and beyond.

 Alternatively, light-matter interactions open multiple new avenues for manipulating matter through novel emerging elementary excitations~\cite{Forndaz:2019rmp}, including plasmons and polaritons.
 Plasmons (either surface plasmons or localized surface plasmons) are the collective oscillations of conduction electrons in nanostructures, which can be excited when the frequency of external light matches the plasmon resonant energies.
 Plasmon excitation results in significantly amplified absorption and scattering cross-sections.
 Moreover, plasmon excitations can overcome the diffraction limit and concentrate the incident light into a highly localized volume, enhancing the electromagnetic (EM) field (or photons) by several orders of magnitude in the near field.
 The subsequent plasmon decay process generates hot electrons or heat through electron-electron and electron-phonon scatterings at different length and time scales~\cite{Brongersma:2015vd}.
 Nevertheless, the resulting locally enhanced EM field, hot electrons, and heat can stimulate chemical reactions through various mechanisms~\cite{Zhan:2023tc, Kazuma2019angew}.
 In fact, plasmon-mediated chemical reactions (namely plasmon chemistry) have become a promising strategy to drive chemical processes over the past decade~\cite{Zhan:2023tc}.